JeffreyBull76/CI_project5/README.md

 As this is purely an MVP to showcase learning outcomes at this time, I felt it best to stick to the base structure but later in my roadmap section I will note areas this could change further if it were to become a real project.

+STRIPE: A special note on the stripe code and integration used.
+This is unchanged from the walkthrough project.
+All webhook handling is tested as working on my live code (see testing later)

 <br />

 ### **Depreciated Code**